the-zammers/fabricater/README.md

 - `frames num_frames` declares how many frames to generate all together.
 - `vary knob start_frame end_frame start_val end_val` varies a knob from start_val to end_val over the course of start_frame to end_frame.

+> [!NOTE]
-*NOTE: DID NOT IMPLEMENT TWEEN, SAVEKNOBS, OR SETKNOBS* -- couldn't find a clean way to modify the knobs while the program was running rather than during the single parsing pass
+> `tween`, `saveknobs`, and `setknobs` are NOT implemented -- I couldn't find a clean way to modify the knobs while the program was running rather than during the single parsing pass

 ### 3. To enhance the power of animation knobs beyond mere linear changes (NOT MDL compliant)